Everything Vibrators: Your Complete Guide To Personal Pleasure

 These days, you can buy a vibrator just about anywhere, including mall stores like Spencer’s or Urban Outfitters, pharmacies and general stores including CVS, Walgreens, or Target, and of course, reputable sex toy stores like Adam & Eve.

-Although there isn’t a federal law restricting the purchase of vibrators or sex toys to those under 18, some locales may have ordinances that prohibit the sale of sex toys to minors.
+Although there isn’t a federal law restricting the purchase of vibrators or sex toys to those under 18 and vibrators are perfectly safe for teens, some locales may have ordinances that prohibit the sale of sex toys to minors.

 If you’re not sure about your local area, call the store and ask for a manager to find out.